hollowdll/hakjdb/docs/api.md

 Common gRPC metadata for this service's RPCs:
 - `password`: The server password if the server is password protected.
-- `database-name`: The database to use.
+- `database`: The database to use.
 Required.

 RPCs:
 - GetTypeOfKey